fls-bioinformatics-core/auto_process_ngs/docs/source/single_cell/icell8.rst

 amongst other things lists the valid ICELL8 barcodes for the experiment and the mapping of barcodes to samples.

-(As noted elsewhere, each barcode corresponds to a well which in turn corresponds to a single cell.)
+Each barcode corresponds to a well which in turn corresponds to a single cell.

 .. _icell8_pipeline_configuration: